dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/08/27
+A modified Brian Kernighan quote for the AI hype wave.
+Debugging is twice as hard as writing a program in the first place.
+So if a chatbot generated some code for you that you would not be able to write, then how will you ever debug it?
+With a debugging bot?

 #### 2024/08/25
 It took me only a couple of days to figure out why #LivePlugin compilation stopped working in #Kotlin 1.9 🙈 Turns out it was a bug fix, and coincidentally I found a comprehensive list of #Kotlin [language features](https://github.com/JetBrains/kotlin/blob/3a1e8ade670bc33af6084042a0ca73e33e288412/compiler/util/src/org/jetbrains/kotlin/config/LanguageVersionSettings.kt#L267) (which could've saved me couple of days).